-- Assets linked to structural themes basic needs, living, digitalization - which have defensive income characteristics. - High employment cities over productivity-driven markets to limit volatility and downside risk. - Consider rebuilding some allocation to retail where higher income yields can be secured on defensive income streams.
+- Assets linked to structural themes basic needs, living, digitalization - which have defensive income characteristics. - Focus on high employment cities over productivity-driven markets to limit volatility and downside risk. - Consider rebuilding some allocation to retail where higher income yields can be secured on defensive income streams.